Samar (1962 film)

 Samar is a 1962 film.
-It was written and directed by and stars George Montgomery.
-It also starred Gilbert Roland.
+Co-written, directed, produced by and stars George Montgomery.
+It also starred Gilbert Roland, Ziva Rodann, Joan O'Brien, and Nico Minardos.

 Plot

 Spain rules the Philippines with an iron hand in the 1870s and uses the island of Samar as a penal colony for unwanted political prisoners.

-An American doctor and adventurer, makes himself unpopular, and is offered the post of doctor on the island, which he accepts; the alternative proposal being more unpleasant.
+An American doctor and adventurer makes himself unpopular, and is offered the post of doctor on the island, which he accepts, the alternative proposal being more unpleasant.

-The colony is in a state of unrest, and decide to brave the jungles which is full of savage head hunters in a bid for freedom, away from their Spanish oppressors.
+The colony is in a state of unrest, and decide to brave the jungle, which is full of savage head-hunters, in a bid for freedom from their Spanish oppressors.